Many existing CMS systems can be re-platformed to WordPress relatively quickly, but there are things to consider before you start.

-Producing great content takes time and resource.
-It’s important to make sure all your current content is optimised, but what you need moving forward is more content and lots of it.
+Producing great content takes time and resources.
+It’s essential to ensure all your current content is optimised, but more content is needed moving forward.

-Regularly blogging (short and long-form articles), getting good backlinks and having a well thought out plan will get your site ranking higher for a wider range of keywords.
+Regularly blogging (short and long-form articles), getting good backlinks and having a well-thought-out plan will rank your site higher for a broader range of keywords.

-At Toast, we rank well for our target keywords, and this brings us business.
+At Toast, we rank well for our target keywords, bringing us business.
 It’s all we do.